 Location: Across Ōtautahi/Christchurch and Banks Peninsula

-Over successive years the programme has worked through Christchurch’s main īnanga catchments and beyond – Banks Peninsula streams at Pigeon Bay and Okains Bay, the Ōtākaro/Avon River catchment and its associated lakes and tributaries, and the Ōpāwaho/Heathcote catchment and Linwood Canal – building a picture of where good habitat lies, where spawning is concentrated, and how that shifts from year to year.
+Over successive years the programme has worked through Christchurch’s main īnanga catchments and beyond – Banks Peninsula streams at Pigeon Bay and Okains Bay, the Ōtākaro/Avon River catchment and its tributaries, the Ōpāwaho/Heathcote catchment and tributaries, and Linwood Canal – building a picture of where good habitat lies, where spawning is concentrated, and how that shifts year to year.
 The surveys repeatedly show that the detail matters: even reaches scored as poor habitat can still hold eggs, so the whole spawning zone is worth checking rather than just the obvious sites.
 Most importantly, the monitoring feeds straight back into management – pinpointing where the council should hold off mowing during the spawning season, where riparian planting or gentler bank angles would extend good habitat, and how modifying tide gates and barriers would improve fish and saltwater access.
 It is monitoring designed not just to record the state of a threatened species, but to tell the people who maintain these waterways exactly where and how to help it.

 Post-Earthquake Aquatic Investigations

-When the Canterbury earthquakes flooded Christchurch’s rivers with liquefaction silt and raw sewage, EOS Ecology’s deep local knowledge and pre-quake datasets made it part of the multi-agency response, rapidly assessing the damage, separating earthquake effects from background change, and guiding how the city repaired its waterways.
+When the Canterbury earthquakes flooded Christchurch's rivers with liquefaction silt and raw sewage, EOS Ecology's deep local knowledge and pre-quake datasets made it part of the multi-agency response – rapidly assessing the damage, separating earthquake effects from background change, and guiding how the city repaired its waterways.

 Client: Environment Canterbury; Christchurch City Council